 Stated at fair value with unrealized gains and losses, net of applicable taxes, stated in a separate component of equity.
-Cost of sales for marketable available-for-sale securities is determined by the moving-average cost method.
+Cost of sales for other than equity securities without quoted market prices is determined by the moving-average cost method.